bringbackourneighbours/bringbackourneighbours/README.md

 ### Adding Content

-all the content is stored in the directory `src/content` with the following structure:
+All the content is stored in the directory `src/content` with the following structure:

 ```text
 /